SS Normandie: Construction and launch

 The growing hull in Saint-Nazaire had no formal designation except "T-6" ("T" for "Transat", an alternate name for the French Line, and "6" for "6th"), the contract name.
 Many names were suggested including Doumer, after Paul Doumer, the recently assassinated President of France; and originally, La Belle France.
 Finally Normandie was chosen.
-In France, boat prefixes properly depend on the boat name's gender, but non-sailors mostly use the masculine form, inherited from the French terms for boat, which can be "paquebot", "navire", "bateau", or "bâtiment", but English speakers refer to boats as feminine ("she's a beauty") and the GCT carried many rich American customers.
-The CGT wrote that their boat was to be called simply "Normandie", preceded by neither "le" nor "la" (French masculine/feminine for "the") to avoid any confusion.
+In France, boat prefixes properly depend on the boat name's gender, but non-sailors mostly use the masculine form, inherited from the French terms for boat, which can be "paquebot", "navire", "bateau", or "bâtiment".
+British and Germans refer to boats as feminine ("she's a beauty").
+The CGT called their ship simply "Normandie", preceded by neither "le" nor "la" (French masculine/feminine for "the") to avoid any confusion.

-On 29 October 1932 – three years to the day after the stock market crash – Normandie was launched in front of 200,000 spectators.
+On 29 October 1932 – three years to the day after the stock market crash – Normandie was launched in front of two hundred thousand spectators.
 The 27,567-ton hull that slid into the river Loire was the largest launched and the wave washed up the shoreline and over several hundred spectators, but with no injury.
-The ship was dedicated by Madame Marguerite Lebrun, wife of Albert Lebrun, the President of France.
-She was outfitted until early 1935, her interiors, funnels, engines, and other fittings put in to make her into a working vessel.
+She was dedicated by Madame Marguerite Lebrun, wife of Albert Lebrun, the president of France.
+The ship was outfitted until early 1935, her interiors, funnels, engines, and other fittings put in to make her into a working vessel.
 Finally, in May 1935, Normandie was ready for trials, which were watched by reporters.
-The superiority of Yourkevitch's hull was visible: hardly a wave was created off the bulbous bow.
-The ship reached a top speed of 32.125 kn and performed an emergency stop from that speed in 1700 m.
+The hydrodynamic qualities of Yourkevitch's hull resulted in very little bow wave.
+The ship reached a top speed of 32.125 kn and used her ability to dedicate all engines to full reverse to perform an emergency stop from that speed in 1700 m.

 In addition to hull design which let her attain speed at far less power than other big liners, Normandie had a turbo-electric transmission, with turbo-generators and electric propulsion motors built by Alsthom of Belfort.
-The CGT chose turbo-electric transmission for the ability to use full power in reverse, and because, according to CGT officials, it was quieter and more easily controlled and maintained.
+She remains the most powerful steam turbo-electric-propelled passenger ship ever built.
+The CGT chose turbo-electric transmission because they felt it was quieter, more easily maintained, and more easily controlled, as it had the ability to use full power from all engines in reverse, removing the need for dedicated astern turbines.
 The engine installation was heavier than conventional turbines and slightly less efficient at high speed but allowed all propellers to operate even if one engine was not running.
-This system also made it possible to eliminate astern turbines.
-An early form of radar was installed to prevent collisions.
+An early form of radar was installed to help avoid collisions.
 The rudder frame, including the 125-ton cast steel connecting rod, was produced by Škoda Works in Czechoslovakia.